CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 • It is a cheaper alternative than phone support and acts as a great knowledge base.

-• It empowers agents/bots to converse with multiple people at the same time.
-In fact, data by CallCentreHelper suggests that around “70% of agents can handle 2-3 conversations simultaneously, while 22% of support agents can handle 4-5 conversations at a time.”
+• It empowers agents/bots to converse with multiple people simultaneously.
+Data by CallCentreHelper suggests that around 70% of agents can handle 2-3 conversations simultaneously, while 22% of support agents can handle 4-5 conversations simultaneously.

-• It helps companies to automate services and offer a more guided experience by integrating futuristic features such as chatbot and co-browsing respectively.
+• It helps companies automate services and offer a more guided experience by integrating futuristic features like chatbots and co-browsing.

-• It offers the ability to keep track of the conversation (often by way of a dashboard) which acts as a handy reference for the future for the consumer as well as the customer representative.
+• It offers the ability to keep track of the conversation (often via a dashboard), which is a handy reference for the consumer and the customer representative in the future.

-• It empowers brands as they can leverage valuable insights (extracted from the live chat sessions) such as user buying behavior, past complaints, buyer’s motivations and expectations, etc. and use it to deliver better services/offerings.
+• It empowers brands to leverage valuable insights (extracted from the live chat sessions), such as user buying behavior, past complaints, buyer motivations, expectations, etc., to deliver better services/offerings.

 • According to Kayako, scripted responses are obnoxious to your customers.
-29% of consumers say they find scripted responses most frustrating, and 38% of businesses agree.
+29% of consumers say scripted responses are the most frustrating, and 38% of businesses agree.

-• It may lead to dissatisfactory resolution of issues if the chatbot is unable to address the customer concern and has to redirect the user to an agent.
-Naturally, it ends up taking more time and leads to a disgruntled customer.
+• If the chatbot cannot address the customer’s concern and has to redirect the user to an agent, it may lead to a dissatisfactory issue resolution.
+Naturally, this will take more time and result in a disgruntled customer.

-• It can quickly escalate from being endearing and useful to being annoying if chat invitations are misused or used too frequently.
+• It can quickly escalate from endearing and useful to annoying if chat invitations are misused or used too frequently.

 Did You Know?
-Data by MarketingDive claims that people over 55 refer telephonic support over other platforms.
+Data by MarketingDive claims that people over 55 prefer telephone support over other platforms.

 Email Support: